-The top end of Russell Street, in central Melbourne, was for a long time the city’s police and justice precinct.
+The top part of Russell Street, in central Melbourne, used to be the city’s justice precinct.

-And across the road, on the east side of the street, is one of the city’s most striking buildings; a bright orange brick, Art Deco apartment block, which was once the city’s police headquarters.
+And across the road is one of the city’s most striking buildings: a bright orange brick, Art Deco construction.
+For fifty years, this was Melbourne’s police headquarters.

-Built across the years 1940-43, the Russell Street Police building was designed to be imposing.
+Built between 1940-43, the Russell Street Police building was intended to be imposing.

-As well as a classic Art Deco look, the city planners who designed it also took inspiration from the Empire State Building in New York.
-The central, rectangular tower still dominates the streetscape, and its two flanking wings, symmetrical, add to the building’s presence.
+Its designers took inspiration from the Empire State Building in New York, then perhaps the world's most famous building.
+The central, rectangular tower still dominates the streetscape, and its two wings, symmetrical in shape, add to the building’s presence.

 From its completion, it was instantly one of Melbourne’s most recognisable landmarks.

-It’s place in local popular culture was further cemented when it featured in the opening credits of the long running TV show ‘Homicide’, one of the early hits of Australian TV.
+Its place in local popular culture was cemented when it featured in the opening credits of the show ‘Homicide’, one of the early hits of Australian TV.

-The Russell Street Police Headquarters came to symbolise policing in our city, and its symbolic importance would make it a target.
+The Russell Street building came to symbolise policing in Melbourne; its prominence would make it a target.

-The 27th of March, 1986, was a quieter day than usual at Police HQ.
+March 27, 1986, was a quieter day than usual at Police Headquarters.

-It was Easter Thursday, and the building had fewer staff than usual, as many administrative personnel had taken a long weekend.
+It was Easter Thursday, and the building had fewer staff than usual, as many administrative personnel had already taken off for the long weekend.
 The building was also without a school tour group, which was an almost daily occurrence throughout the year.

-In this bustling scene, no one noticed a nondescript, 1979 Holden Commodore that had been parked opposite the police headquarters, and left unattended.
+No one noticed a nondescript, 1979 Holden Commodore that was parked opposite, unattended.

-Working in the Russell Street building that morning was Constable Angela Taylor, 21, a dedicated policewoman who had been the dux of the academy, on duty in the watch house.
+Working in the Russell Street building that morning was Constable Angela Taylor, 21, a dedicated policewoman who had been the dux of the academy in her year.
+Constable Taylor was on duty in the watch house.

-Rookie policeman Carl Donadio, 19, was also heading out for lunch about the same time.
-Only six months on the force, he was waiting to cross Russell Street, right on 1pm.
+Rookie policeman Carl Donadio, 19, was also going to lunch at the same time.
+Only six months on the force, he was waiting to cross Russell Street.

-Across the road was defence attorney Bernie Balmer, who was working in the magistrate’s court.
-After appearing in court in the morning, Balmer was also on his way out for a break.
+Across the road was defence attorney Bernie Balmer, working that morning in the magistrate’s court.
+Balmer was also on his way out for a break.

-Exactly at 1pm, an enormous explosion erupted from the front of the Police headquarters, and a huge fireball engulfed the building.
+Exactly at 1pm, an enormous explosion erupted from the front of the Police building.

 ‘I grabbed her by the arm.
 There was skin and stuff coming off her, she was horrifically injured.
 As I helped her back into the court she was muttering "The bastards, the bastards".’